cdbkr/go-question-and-answer-ibm-watson-bluemix/README.md

 ### Pushing code and Running

-* Remember to edit Procfile, .godir and Manifest.yml with the own names
+* Remember to edit Procfile, .godir and Manifest.yml with the proper names
 * Run the following command
   fvitullo/go-qa-example$ go install
   fvitullo/go-qa-example$ godep save